 Only time will tell how successful this new legislation will be, but for now, all eyes move to London and Washington DC to see how they grasp the nettle.

-As an Account Executive at 360-FINN, Darragh advises a range of clients in recruitment, construction, food and the health sector on their communications, including strategy, crisis management, media relations, corporate messaging, public policy and public affairs, stakeholder engagement, and campaign success monitoring and reporting.
+As a Senior Account Executive at 360-FINN, Darragh advises a range of clients in recruitment, construction, food and the health sector on their communications, including strategy, crisis management, media relations, corporate messaging, public policy and public affairs, stakeholder engagement, and campaign success monitoring and reporting.